aptech/docs/docs/insertcols.rst

                  44 55,
                  66 77 };

-    // Insert new_cols ater column 2
+    // Insert 'new_cols' ater column 2
     X_expand = insertcols(X, 2, new_cols);

 After the above code: